cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-prerequisites.md

 {%note title=Note%}
 These are the minimal requirements for Cloudify to run.
 You will have to provision larger machines to actually utilize Cloudify.
-We do not recommend running Cloudify with even one deployment on a minimally provisioned machine.
+We do not recommend running Cloudify with even one application on a minimally provisioned machine.
 {%endnote%}

 #### Recommended Requirements